StackVista/stackstate-docs/setup/agent/kubernetes.md

     {% tab title="Old values.yaml file" %}
     ```yaml
     clusterChecks:
     # clusterChecks.enabled -- Enables the cluster checks functionality _and_ the clustercheck pods.
+The clusterChecks (now checksAgent) is enabled by default.
+If you wish to run the checksAgent, this section can be deleted.
+Alternatively, it can be disabled by setting enabled to false.
       enabled: true
     agent:
       config: